Felipe1990/Moon/about/index.md

 ## What do I do?

-Curretly I work as resarch assistant and teaching assistant in the Department of Economics in Universidad de los Andes.
+Currently I work as resarch assistant and teaching assistant in the Department of Economics in Universidad de los Andes.
 I taught R, Microeconomics and Forecasting

 ## What do I like?

-I enjoy working with data, examing it and find ways to say something interesting with it.
+I enjoy working with data, examing it and finding ways to say something interesting with it.

 ## What did I study?